MikeLockz/demo-ui-lib/README.md

 # Quick start

 Each package is independently versioned and published.
-This allows to opt-in to individual component updates without needing to update an entire library of components.This also required more package installations and import statements.
+This allows to opt-in to individual component updates without needing to update an entire library of components.
+This also requires more package installations and import statements.

 **Install components**